Expertise

 Digital photography

-Digital photography, or simply visual observation, can be very useful when characterizing soft materials, as it often reveals useful information about the sample quickly.
-In this photograph, for example, the Bragg colours under white-light illumination suggest that the sample consists of sub-micron spheres arranged in a crystalline packing; the dark stripes suggest crystal twinning.
+I have nearly two decades of experience in scientific digital photography.
+Visual observation can be surprisingly useful when characterizing soft materials, as the building blocks are of order 1 micron, which means they interact strongly with light, and so it often reveals useful information about the sample quickly.
+For example, in this photograph, the Bragg colours under white-light illumination suggest that the sample consists of sub-micron spheres arranged in a crystalline packing; the dark stripes suggest crystal twinning.

-For visual observations, we use a range of equipment including Raspberry Pi operated webcams and digital SLR cameras.
+For visual observations, we use a range of equipment including Raspberry Pi operated webcams, USB cameras, and digital SLR cameras.

 X-ray micro-CT